flutter/website/src/docs/development/packages-and-plugins/androidx-compatibility.md

 use both sets of libraries.

-Some Flutter plugins have been migrated to AndroidX after originally using the original suport libraries.
+Some Flutter plugins have been migrated to AndroidX after originally using the original support libraries.
 Flutter apps that aren't compatible with AndroidX will fail to compile when using the latest version of these plugins.

 # Fixing AndroidX crashes in a Flutter app